emiller42/splunk-statsd-backend/README.md

 ```

 # Backend Metrics
-The following internal metrics are calculated and emitted under the `splunkStats` metricName
+The following internal metrics are calculated and emitted under the `splunkStats` dimension
 * `calculationTime` - time spent parsing metrics in ms
 * `numStats` - The number of metrics processed
 * `flush_length` - the length of the event payload sent to Splunk